JRMeyer/jphones/README.md

 `jphones` accepts as input tokens of Japanese (words or numbers), and returns an approximate phonetic transcription.

 The tokens can be Kanji, Harigana, Katakana, or Romaji.
-English words will be returned as is.
+English words will be phonetizer via grapheme-to-phoneme conversion.

 Example usage: